Montréal–Trudeau International Airport: Terminal expansion (2000–2007)

 Montréal–Trudeau underwent a major expansion and modernization designed to increase the terminal's capacity and substantially enhance the level of passenger service.
-In February 2000, with a budget of CAD716 million, ADM announced plans for an extensive expansion plan that would bring Montréal–Trudeau up to standard with other North American airports its size.
+In February 2000, with a budget of CAD 716 million, ADM announced plans for an extensive expansion plan that would bring Montréal–Trudeau up to standard with other North American airports its size.
 The airport terminal had for the most part remained the same, with the exception of minor renovations, since its opening in 1960.
 With increased passenger volume resulting from the transfer of international scheduled passengers from Mirabel Airport in 1997, as well as Air Canada's intentions to make Montréal–Trudeau its Eastern Canada hub, there was a strong need to greatly expand the terminal, whose capacity of roughly 7 million passengers per year had been exceeded.

 The expansion program included the construction of several brand-new facilities, including a jetty for flights to the United States (US Preclearance Terminal), another for other international destinations (International Terminal) and a huge international arrivals complex.
 An 18-gate Transborder Concourse opened in 2003, an 11-gate International Concourse opened in 2004, new customs hall and baggage claim area for non-domestic flights and an expanded parking garage opened in 2005.
 Additionally, sections of the domestic area were renovated and expanded in 2007, accompanied with additional retail space.
 The International part of the Aeroquay satellite was demolished in 2008, leaving the domestic part for regional carriers.
-The completion of the CAD716 million expansion gives Montréal–Trudeau the ability to serve 15 million passengers a year.
+The completion of the CAD 716 million expansion gives Montréal–Trudeau the ability to serve 15 million passengers a year.
 This ironically accomplished one of the goals that was to be met with the construction of Mirabel.
 (In the 1970s, the federal government projected that 20 million passengers would be passing through Montreal's airports annually by 1985, with 17 million through Mirabel).
 Aéroports de Montréal financed all of these improvements itself, with no government grants.
-By the end of 2007, CAD1.5 billion had been spent to upgrade Montréal–Trudeau.
+By the end of 2007, CAD 1.5 billion had been spent to upgrade Montréal–Trudeau.

 The last round of construction in this phase was to allow the airport to accommodate the Airbus A380.
 Gate 55, part of the international jetty, was designed for the requirements of the A380.
 It is equipped with two air bridges to load and unload passengers on both decks of the A380 simultaneously.
 With Phase II of the international jetty expansion now completed, the airport has two additional A380 gates, although there are currently no airlines operating this type of aircraft at the airport.